zeruhur/loner/en/loner_v3.md

 - **If the outcome is obvious →** No need to roll; the scene unfolds as expected.
 - **If the outcome is uncertain or risky →** Ask the Oracle a Yes/No question.
-- **If you want an unexpected twist →** Ask even when you're fairly confident—sometimes reality doesn’t behave as expected!
+- **If you want an unexpected twist →** Ask even when you're fairly confident — sometimes reality doesn’t behave as expected!

-### Example 1: No Roll Needed
+### 📌 Example 1: No Roll Needed

 > Zahra sneaks into the Leton Corporation subsidiary.
 She knows from prior surveillance that security is **lighter at night**.
 Since this aligns with logic and expectations, the scene plays out: Zahra **gets inside undetected** without needing to ask the Oracle.

-### Example 2: Asking the Oracle for Uncertainty
+### 📌 Example 2: Asking the Oracle for Uncertainty

 > Zahra crawls through the ventilation ducts, expecting them to be unguarded.
 But what if there’s a **security alarm** hidden inside?
-That’s uncertain—so she asks the Oracle:
+That’s uncertain — so she asks the Oracle:
 >
 > **"Is there an alarm in the ducts?"** and rolls.

-### Example 3: Asking the Oracle for an Unexpected Twist
+### 📌 Example 3: Asking the Oracle for an Unexpected Twist

 > Zahra makes her way to the server room.
-She **knows** from a stolen security map that the door **requires only a simple override**—but what if she’s wrong?
+She **knows** from a stolen security map that the door **requires only a simple override** — but what if she’s wrong?
 She asks the Oracle:
 >
 > **"Is the security system exactly as expected?"**
 >
-> The answer is **No, and…** The lock has been **upgraded recently**, requiring **biometric clearance**—and the real surprise?
+> The answer is **No, and…** The lock has been **upgraded recently**, requiring **biometric clearance** — and the real surprise?
 Security has just started their midnight patrol.

-By occasionally **challenging even safe assumptions**, you open the door to **surprises and complications** that can take the story in unexpected directions.

 ## Consulting the Oracle